 Since that first weaving, textiles have been my lifelong journey.
 They have taken me on trips through landscapes, cultures, history and imagination provoking my endless curiosity.
 The nuance, longevity and depth of textiles inspire and inform my practice as an artist, educator, designer and researcher.

-Areas of research include woven structures, textile technology, surface design, fashion history, sustainable design, art history, and visual culture.
+Areas of research include visual culture, textile technology, design history, art history, fashion history, and sustainable design.
 Especially interested in projects where these topics converge.

-Full-time Faculty, Apparel Design & Humanities Departments, The Art Institute of Portland, OR, 2004-present
+Full-time Faculty, Apparel Design & Liberal Arts Departments, The Art Institute of Portland, OR, 2004-present

 Instructor, Art History and Basic Design, Art Dept., Pacific University, Forest Grove, OR, 2003-04

-Instructor, Textiles for Interior Design, Apparel Design, Art Institute of Portland, OR, 2002-04
+Instructor, Textiles for Interior Design, Art Institute of Portland, OR, 2002-04

 Instructor, Art History, Adult Degree Program, Linfield College, Portland, OR, 2001-04